Using LinkedIn recommendations to support others

 How to write an effective recommendation?

-Having written more than sixty of these recommendations, I have discovered a few do's and don'ts that might be helpful for other writers:
+Having written more than seventy of these recommendations, I have discovered a few do's and don'ts that might be helpful for other writers:

 The do's